swaggboi/PostText/README.md

 ### (Lord knows there's TODOs I could be working on...)

-1. Support at least some Markdown, specifically the code blocks
 1. Implement tripcodes (moving this down in priority due to complexity...)
 1. Return a text response instead of HTML if a `.txt` extension [is requested](https://docs.mojolicious.org/Mojolicious/Plugin/DefaultHelpers#respond_to)